jinghuazhao/Computational-Statistics/SYSTEMS.md

 Since one may allocate only part of RAM to VirtualBox, it is often necessary to run program under MS-DOS, e.g., sections on DEPICT.

+Additional note: 6.1.4 has problem with its Guess Additions.
+To enable copy/paste through clipboard one can use [VBoxGuestAdditions_6.1.97-136310.iso](https://www.virtualbox.org/download/testcase/VBoxGuestAdditions_6.1.97-136310.iso) as discused here, https://www.virtualbox.org/ticket/19336.

 ## WSL

 Official page: https://github.com/microsoft/WSL